piger/spock/README.md

 ## Features

 - wiki pages can be written in Markdown or RestructuredText and can be edited with your preferred text editor
 - git is used as the underlying storage system
 - full text search (**beta**)
+- nice browser editor thanks to [CodeMirror](http://codemirror.net)

 **NOTE**: RestructuredText is **not** rendered by Go code, see below.